S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Method

 \subsection{HSI Reconstruction Performance}

 \textbf{Simulation}.
 We metrically evaluate the proposed $S^2$-Transformer with mask-aware learning strategy by comparing with other popular reconstruction methods.
 As shown in Table~\ref{Tab: psnr_single_trn} and Table~\ref{Tab: ssim_single_trn}, the proposed method outperforms CST~\cite{cai2022coarse} by 0.4dB/0.0018 in terms of PSNR/SSIM and achieves 1.30dB/0.0108 improvement in contrast to MST~\cite{cai2022mask}.
 We further analyze the computational complexity and the model size of different methods in Table~\ref{Tab: complexity}.
 Our $S^2$-Transformer requires the smallest computational overhead among Transformer-based methods in terms of the model size and the number of floating-point-operations (FLOPs), owning to the linear computational complexities of the window-based attention mechanisms.
 Moreover, we perceptually analyze the reconstruction performance of the proposed method.
 In Fig.~\ref{Fig: simu_result}, we visualize the reconstruction results on three representative wavelengths.
 Our method enables more content retrieval on semantic areas and less distortions by the enlarged window.
 We also investigate the spectral fidelity of different methods by the density-wavelength curves on the informative area (\emph{e.g.}, \texttt{patch a} on the hyperspectral image).
 A higher curve correlation presents a better spectral modeling within the chosen narrowband.
+Besides, we also noticed the proposed method may not improve over existing methods on challenging cases, \emph{e.g.}, $37.29$ ($S^2$-Transformer) \textit{v.s.} $38.20$ (CST) on Scene 3 in Table~\ref{Tab: psnr_single_trn}.
+There exists a complex spectra (various colors) in a small region where the proposed method improves partially.
+By comparison, CST selects and clusters the representative patches, allowing a better color detection in extreme cases.
+Note that the superiority of CST is at the cost of a much higher complexity (Table~\ref{Tab: complexity}).
+Overall, the proposed method achieves a better complexity-performance trade-off via a well-founded attention design.
+Table~\ref{Tab: structure ablation} quantitatively demonstrates the better performance can be expected by exchanging the attention type.

 \textbf{Real Measurement Retrieval}.
 We further evaluate the proposed method on real-captured measurements.
 In Fig.~\ref{Fig: real_result}, we visualize the reconstruction results of compared methods.
 By observation, the Transformer-based methods provide the most visually pleasant results among all, but with different emphasizes.
 For example, the CST provides a better contrast while lose contents at dark area.
 The proposed method retrieves the most contents (\emph{e.g.}, the smallest hole at center of the yellow flower in top row).
 In Table~\ref{Tab: real metric}, we metrically compare the Transformer-based methods with the no-reference assessment, naturalness image quality evaluator (NIQE)~\cite{mittal2012making}.
 A smaller value indicates a better global retrieval performance of the proposed method.